How to Transform Your Body With Technology This Summer

 “One of the best things about my app is that it is fully customizable,” said Jillian.
 “The app also has a workout generator, that allows you to have me customize your workout.
 You can choose your fitness level, the body parts you want to train, and how long you want to train for and I create a workout for you based on your goals.
 And, it’s completely interactive, so you can swap out exercises to personalize your workout.”

 If working out on a phone or tablet app isn’t right for you, but you still want to train with Jillian Michaels, you can check out her web-based fitness site, FitFusion.
 Designed for users of any level and multiple fitness interests, FitFusion gives users access to training in all kinds of workouts, including yoga, boot camp, Pilates, dance, barre, weight lifting, calisthenics, HIIT, kickboxing, indoor cycling, pre and postnatal and more.

 “It is impossible to pick my favorite workout on FitFusion because I like variety in my fitness and that is exactly what it provides,” Jillian told us.

 Franklin’s iBodyFit - Personal Training Site

-The founders of Freeletics – Andrej Matijczak, Joshua Cornelius and Mehmet Yilmaz – not only share a passion for health and sports, but also a common vision.
-They strongly believe that every individual in the world has the potential to shape their life, reach their goals and become the greatest version of themselves.
+The founders of Freeletics – Andrej Matijczak, Joshua Cornelius, and Mehmet Yilmaz – share not only a passion for health and sports but also a common vision.
+They strongly believe that every individual in the world has the potential to shape their lives, reach their goals and become the greatest version of themselves.
 They are also convinced that a high level of physical and mental strength plays a decisive role in this process: training the body also trains the mind.

 You can download Bvddy to find others who interested in meeting up to play nearly 70 different sports and athletic activities ranging from tennis and basketball to paintball and rock climbing.
 The app also allows you to schedule times, set locations, organize team events, and more.